Top Frequently Asked Questions

 tests, then select Indiana and your license area(s).

-September 1, 2013, the Indiana CORE Assessments for Educator
+Beginning September 1, 2013, the Indiana CORE Assessments for

-Licensure will be the sole means of assessing the developmental
+Educator Licensure will be the sole means of assessing the

-candidates for an initial practitioner license will be required to
+All candidates for an initial practitioner license will be

-pass a developmental (pedagogy) area assessment and appropriate
+required to pass a developmental (pedagogy) area assessment and

-content area assessments.
-Candidates seeking to add a content area
+appropriate content area assessments.
+Candidates seeking to add a

-to their license will be required to achieve passing scores on the
+content area to their license will be required to achieve passing

-Indiana CORE content area assessment(s) that match the license.
+scores on the Indiana CORE content area assessment(s) that match

 Refer to the following document to find out which tests you need